-It is unlawful for two or more persons acting together to disturb the peace by force or violence or commit any unlawful act - a misdemeanor.
+It is unlawful for two or more people acting together to disturb the peace by force or violence or commit any unlawful act - a misdemeanor.
 Any injury or property damage makes it a felony.

-11. Illinois School Code: Health Examination and Immunizations
+11. Illinois School Code: Health Examination and Immunizations physical, dental, and up-to-date immunizations.

-The School Code of the State of Illinois requires that all students entering Preschool, Kindergarten, Fifth, and new students to the school system have a complete physical, dental, and up-to-date immunizations.
 Students enrolled in Preschool must have a lead test.
 (Local physicians have the necessary forms.)
 These forms must be presented to the school prior to or upon the day of registration.
 Students not meeting these requirements will be excluded from attending school after October 15.
+The School Code requires that all children entering the Illinois School System for the first time shall present evidence of immunity against: